nuvo/orca/README.md

 determine buildtype     Determine build type based on path filters
 ```

-For a more detailed description of all commands, see the [Commands](https://github.com/maorfr/orca/docs/commands) section
+For a more detailed description of all commands, see the [Commands](https://github.com/maorfr/orca/tree/master/docs/commands) section

 ## Examples

-Be sure to check out the [Examples](https://github.com/maorfr/orca/docs/examples) section!
+Be sure to check out the [Examples](https://github.com/maorfr/orca/tree/master/docs/examples) section!

-## Credentials

-### Kubernetes

-Orca tries to get credentials in the following order:
-If `KUBECONFIG` environment variable is set - orca will use the current context from that config file.
-Otherwise it will use `~/.kube/config`.